 Wesley Wilson Crawford, for a long time a resident of the Inn, died at the Inn on Dec.
 23. Funeral services were held on Tuesday, Dec.
 26, at the chapel of Harry Pyle, Church and Ocean Avenues, Brooklyn.
 Mr. Crawford is survived by his wife, Clara Craig Crawford, and a daughter, Mrs. Mildred Crawford Tyrrel.
-James Saulpaugh, A. Alfred Renshaw, Charles Richards and Rev. Albert Sheppard, representing the Forest Hills Lodge of F. & A. M., attended the funeral service.
+James Saulpaugh, A. Alfred Renchay, Chaples Bishards and Day Atlant Chapter. shaw, Charles Richards and Rev. Albert Sheppard, representing the Forest Hills Lodge of F. & A. M., attended the funeral service.